cjbell630/FNaF_Advance/notes-todo/notes.md

 Stays on screen for 40 seconds

-### "random for pic"

-TODO

-* counter
-* controls hallucinations on cams
-* set to random # 1-100 when not viewing cams

 ### Clock

 Starts at 12, incremented 1 every 90s/5400f

 ### Golden Freddy

-Every 1s/60f, pick random number 0-99999 inclusive.
-If 1, golden freddy is set to appear
+Every 1s/60f, pick random number 0-34464 inclusive.
+If 1, golden freddy is set to appear.
+> NOTE: intended behavior from Scott was 1 in 100000, but due to Clickteam 2.5 random function integer max value, the
+> true odds are 1 in 34464

 Whenever cam 2b is viewed, if Bonnie is not there and Golden freddy is set to appear (above value=1), the poster will be shown, and Golden Freddy will be in the office when the cam is closed.